 Yet a year later, she signed the Anglo-Irish agreement that devolved some power to Northern Ireland and paved the way for an eventual peace settlement.

 And by 1986, the inflation rate stood at 2.7 %, and the top rate of tax stood now at 40 per cent which made the country an attractive place for the rich to bring their money and spend it.

 And despite all of her talk of reforming the welfare state, the public sector still consumed the same proportion of GDP when she was pushed out of office as when she first came.

 Today, Britain is grappling with the after effects of the financial crisis of 2007/08, but it is still the six largest economy in the world.

-And despite all their protestations the Left have never really put forward a viable alternative economic model to the one championed by the blue-rinse Boadicea.
+And despite all their protestations, the Left has never put forward a viable alternative economic model to the one championed by the blue-rinse Boadicea.

-Anyone who grew up during the Thatcher era will tell you that it may have been great for some, but it was horrendously unpleasant for many more.
+Anyone who grew up during the Thatcher era will tell you that wiile it may have been great for some, it was horrendously unpleasant for many more.